 (Wedding Guys Wisdom: talk to the parents to determine how comfortable she is standing in front of a crowd before offering that she stand up in front of everyone with the bridesmaids.
 For some, this might be intimidating.)

-You can also honor a cousin by having them read a poem or verse during your ceremony.
+You can also include cousins in your wedding by having them read a poem or verse during your ceremony.
 If you have a bond with them that might come across through a poem or a special reading, this could be more meaningful to them than being in the bridal party.
 And yet another way to honor a cousin is if you ask them to walk someone special down the aisle.
 If there is a grandparent or other special person in your lives that will be walking down the aisle without a spouse, having your cousin walk them down is a very helpful and special honor.

 HOW TO HONOR THEM AT THE RECEPTION

 If the ceremony is jam-packed with people, rituals, and delegated responsibilities, there is always the reception to consider.
 If a cousin is very special to you, ask if they want to make a toast during the reception.
 Of course, this depends on the type of person.
 Not everyone feels comfortable getting up in front of a lot of people and taking the mic.
 But if you know they would love this honor, it might be the perfect way to acknowledge them.
 You don’t want to have too many toasts during the reception, but it’s your day and if you feel this is the way to honor a cousin, go for it!